Technology-Notes/GeForce-Now-Cloud-developer-wiki/Integration-Steps-For-CSharp-Developers.md

-The C++ API provides an object oriented API as well as the advantage of a unique namespace, but is otherwise similar to the C API.
-C++ developers can choose to implement the stub class provided by NVidia or interface with GFN only through the C API methods using the `GFNLinkSDK` namespace.
+The C# API provides an object oriented API that is very similar to the C++ API.
+C# developers must implement the sub class `GFNApplication` provided by Nvidia.

-For an example implementation, you can refer to the `SampleCPPApplication` project included in the GFN Link SDK package.
+For an example implementation, you can refer to the `SampleCSharpApplication` project included in the GFN Link SDK package.
 These steps will guide you with your integration.

 <dl><a name="cpp_proj" /></dl>